Wyoming Massage Liability Insurance Guidelines

 Many insurance companies who serve massage and bodywork professionals also have legal representation available that will assist and represent you in case of a claim or lawsuit, While Wyoming does not require this insurance, as a business owner or employee, you will want to protect yourself from any potential financial hardships that a lawsuit or claim can cause.

-If The State Has No Requirements, Why Do I Need To Attend an Accredited Massage School?
+Do I Need To Attend an Accredited Massage School?

 While Wyoming does not currently require licensure or schooling, they are working to make a 500-hour core educational requirement law.
 You could be grandfathered in under the new laws; still, it is imperative that you understand the nature of the human body, how it works and how massage is reflected on it.